vandycknick/nvd.sh/blog/2023/2023-07-10-hack-the-box-inject/post.md

 description: Inject is an easily level Linux challenge on Hack the box.
 It exposes a website that is vulnerable to LFI.
 Which can be used to expose the Java source code and dependency file.
 Using Snyk shows a vulnerable dependency that allows remote code execution..
 The root step is about abusing a cron that’s running the Ansible automation framework.
 slug: hack-the-box-inject
 date: 2023-07-10T20:00:00+01:00
-categories:
+category: hack-the-box
-  [hack-the-box, writeup, nmap, lfi, snyk, tomcat, java, maven, ansible]
+tags: [lfi, snyk, tomcat, java, maven, ansible]
 cover: ./images/cover.png
 ---